 Diarrhea and Ovulation: What Causes Diarrhea During Ovulation?

 Of all of the ovulation symptoms, diarrhea can be considered one of the most uncomfortable.
-First, in order to understand what causes ovulation diarrhea, we need to understand what prostaglandins are.
+In order to understand what causes ovulation poops, we need to understand what prostaglandins are.

 What are Prostaglandins?